The Mandibular Division of the Trigeminal Nerve (CNV3)

 Autonomic Functions

-The trigeminal nerve does not have an autonomic nucleus and, as such, does not give rise to any autonomic axons directly.
-However, all three branches of CN V take on autonomic fibres of other cranial nerves to provide a passage to their respective targets.
+The trigeminal nerve has no autonomic nucleus and does not give rise to autonomic fibres directly.
+However, its branches carry autonomic fibres from two other cranial nerves to their target organs:

-The use of local anesthetic in the region of the mandibular nerve, and its tributaries, is a common procedure used in dental surgery.
+The use of local anaesthetic in the region of the mandibular nerve, and its tributaries, is a common procedure used in dental surgery.
 The principle behind the block is to remove general sensation from the ipsilateral mandibular row of teeth.
-In doing so however, anesthesia can also spread over the buccal membranes, chin and jaw.
+In doing so however, anaesthesia can also spread over the buccal membranes, chin and jaw.

 The technique involves injecting the blocking agent into the region of the mandibular nerve from inside the mouth, guided by the second molar tooth.

-The more specific option is often used, however where it does not provide adequate anesthesia, for instance due to an accessory nerve, a mandibular nerve block is used.
+The more specific option is often used, however where it does not provide adequate anaesthesia, for instance due to an accessory nerve, a mandibular nerve block is used.